 Sometimes I use a sander to do the distressing and sometimes I do it by hand.
 You have more control when using sandpaper by hand but if you want to go all out with the distressing then go for the electric sander.

 The furniture piece often dictates the type of makeover.
 If the furniture is heavily detailed or if the finish is marred by dings, dents, and missing veneer it is the perfect project for distressed paint.
 All of the details and imperfections pop when distressed giving the paint depth and character.

 Get a look at the distressed furniture here.

-The diy furniture makeovers pictured above are the favs from 2012.
-Some of them still top the list in 2018.
+The diy furniture makeovers pictured above are the favs from 2012. (seems like just yesterday when I painted them) Some of the makeovers still top the list in 2018.
 I forget how much I enjoyed working on the older projects.
 For instance that desk with the decoupaged circle fabric was a hot mess to begin with but it turned out better than I expected.

 32 DIY Furniture Makeovers

 Update on my Dad – After 11 days in the hospital following emergency surgery for a ruptured appendix we moved him to rehab yesterday.
 He is in the same nursing home as Mom but not the same room.
 We didn’t want her routine to be disrupted or Dad to worry about Mom instead of himself.
 They had dinner together in the dining room last night and he can wheel down the hall in his wheelchair or use his walker to visit with her.

 Part of Dad’s daily routine before the surgery was to visit Mom twice a day and I don’t know if she missed him or not.
 I think she did.
 It is hard to tell since she has Alzheimer’s.
 Dad is the toughest guy I know.
 Also the sweetest.
 He is doing great.
 Please keep him in your thoughts and prayers.
 Thank you